-6.1 As set out in Section 5 of the Management Plan, Planning Permission is often required for the demolition of boundary walls within the proposed Conservation Area.
-As a matter of principle, the Council will resist proposals to remove any walls that make a significant contribution to the character and appearance of the proposed Conservation Area.
-Map 9 highlights important boundary walls.
+- 6.1 As set out in Section 5 of the Management Plan, Planning Permission is often required for the demolition of boundary walls within the Conservation Area.
+As a matter of principle, the Council will resist proposals to remove any walls that make a significant contribution to the character and appearance of the Conservation Area.
+Map 9 highlights important boundary walls. - 6.2 Section 5 also highlights the importance of indigenous species within boundary treatment.
+Indigenous species include, common hawthorn, common yew, holly box, blackthorn and dogwood.